Ryarralk/Gw2ChatBoxEx/README.md

 - ESC : Quit the enhanced chat box but not the application.

 - SHIFT + ESC : Quit the application.
 A little sound will confirm that it's closed.
-I recommend you to use this method instead of closing it via the Task Bar due to the fact that is must close some a DLL file before stopping terminating itself.
+I recommend you to use this method instead of closing it via the Task Bar due to the fact that it must close some a DLL file before stopping terminating itself.

 - SHIFT + BACKSPACE : Stop the writing process.
 A sound will inform you that you can open a new chat box.
 Don't try to open a new chat box until you hear the sound.